Is China worth the trouble?

 While forces within China are pushing companies out, there are opportunities elsewhere that are pulling them in.
 For example, skilled workers in other countries are drawing brands that need cut-and-sew manufacturing.

 Vietnam is one of those places.
 Osprey discovered it years ago, and recently the ski glove maker Hestra USA followed suit.
 About three years ago, the company purchased a building there and installed new equipment, as part of a long-range plan to shift part of its glove production from China to Vietnam, says Dino Dardano, the company’s president.
-“We’ve had tremendous success—so much so that we actually expanded the facility by about 30 percent last fall to accommodate about 125 more workers,” he says.
+“We’ve had tremendous success—so much so that we actually expanded the facility by about 30 percent last fall to accommodate about 125 more workers,” he said.

 Dardano says Hestra has been in China for 50 years, owning two companies there in a joint venture.
 But experienced sewers are in decline there, and the company has not found young people to replace them.
-“I can tell you that I’ve had a lot of conversations with my peers and they’re faced with the same challenges when it comes to sewn goods,” he says.
+“I can tell you that I’ve had a lot of conversations with my peers and they’re faced with the same challenges when it comes to sewn goods,” he said.
 Dardano attributes the change in part to China’s now-defunct one-child policy, and the problem is likely exacerbated by the natural evolution of a maturing economy.

 Vietnam isn’t the only country benefiting from the exodus.
 South Asia saw a 34 percent increase in demand for factory inspections and audits in the first half of 2019 over the same period in 2018, according to supply chain consultant QIMA.
 And the migration is not limited to Asia.
 Tariffs and the coronavirus have also made it more appealing to bring production closer to home.
-The volume of inspections “As a country company has no plans to move production and audits ordered of factories in Latin America by U.S. businesses increased nearly 50 percent last year, QIMA reports.
+The volume of inspections “As a company has no plans to move production and audits ordered of factories in Latin America by U.S. businesses increased nearly 50 percent last year,” QIMA reported.

 Another shift away from China came at the prompting of the outdoor industry itself.
 Travel goods—luggage, backpacks, sports bags—made in China can be taxed steeply upon entering the U.S. Sensing opportunity, the outdoor industry lobbied to have such goods made eligible for the Generalized System of Preferences (GSP), a trade-preference program that allows qualified products to enter the U.S. duty-free when a substantial amount of their value is produced in more than 120 developing countries.
 The effort has been successful in recent years.
-“Since that went into effect, we’ve seen a movement out of China to Indonesia, Philippines, Thailand, and other GSP countries on travel goods,” says Rich Harper, manager of international trade for Outdoor Industry Association.
+“Since that went into effect, we’ve seen a movement out of China to Indonesia, Philippines, Thailand, and other GSP countries on travel goods,” said Rich Harper, manager of international trade for Outdoor Industry Association.
 In 2015, China produced about 64 percent of GSP-eligible travel goods.
 By January of this year, that share of “made in China” had been cut by 40 percent.
 “The duty savings that first year was something like $90 million” for outdoor companies, Harper says.

 A natural evolution

 What companies are experiencing overall with China is part of a natural evolution: As a country matures, so does the nature of the work that’s done there.
 You can see the Chinese government directing this transition, says Celico, of the Albright Stonebridge Group.
-“As the country has become more economically advanced, it’s not just that it became more expensive to manufacture there, it’s that the Chinese government started to—sorry for the lack of a technical phrase—pooh-pooh low-end manufacturing,” Celico says.
+“As the country has become more economically advanced, it’s not just that it became more expensive to manufacture there, it’s that the Chinese government started to—sorry for the lack of a technical phrase—pooh-pooh low-end manufacturing,” Celico said.
 “The government has started to become more selective about the kinds of manufacturing it wants to encourage, as well as the location of manufacturing facilities.”

 Celico recalls working with a sporting goods manufacturer there.
 Government officials told the company they didn’t want the factory in the middle of Shenzhen anymore because the area was being turned into a high-tech manufacturing zone.
-“We just decided that if we’re gonna move, we’re gonna move to Mexico,” Celico says.
+“We just decided that if we’re gonna move, we’re gonna move to Mexico,” Celico said.

 This evolution has played out elsewhere.
 Japan, for instance, became the place to produce cheap goods right after World War II, and was later supplanted by Taiwan.
 Eventually manufacturing went to places such as Korea.
 Thirty years ago, South Korea was the world’s primary supplier of backpacking tents.
 Now it supplies the high-end fabric and poles for those tents, but the tents themselves are made elsewhere.
 Today, South Korea has a booming outdoor recreation scene and its participants now buy those tents.